The Long Grey Line Farm

 The entire flock of Sebastopols has been SOLD

-We are opening a new chapter in goose breeding.
+We have opened a new chapter in goose breeding.
 Very nice Pomeranian Geese have been acquired and have been available for sale after the summer of 2010.
 This breed is also rare and is considered to be a Heritage Breed.
 They are bred for meat and are large geese and good foragers with little aggression.
-We have a few Sebastopol/Pomeranian crosses, which are very interesting because they are loose feathered and lovely to see.
-Meat geese are sold for $20 plus dressing, if needed.
+We have Sebastopol/Pomeranian crosses, which are very interesting because they are loose feathered and lovely to see.
+The remaining flock is for sale as a project to produce a new variety of Pomeranians with curly feathers.
+It will take a few more years, but the breeding project is on the way and interest is high.
+They will be laying within a month.
+If interested, contact email@example.com

 Herd of Heritage Turkeys: Blue Slate, Bourbon Red, Black and Royal Palm

 Heritage Turkeys are breeds from the old days when every farm had a flock to provide meat for the table.
 These turkeys, unlike our modern Broad-Breasted Turkeys, do not require special feed and love to eat grass and bugs.
 They will breed naturally where the over-sized modern turkeys must be artificially bred.
 Our turkeys are raised without antibiotics or hormones.
 Tom Turkeys @ $40, when available.
 Sorry, but we are sold out of hens.
-The coyotes keep our numbers down!
+The coyotes and a barn cat, who isn't with us anymore, keep our numbers down!

 A Batch of Oreos